VivekBGautam/Python_Multi_Paradigm_Programming/Conceptual_Programming-Practice/Day_09/Readme.md

 If we write a class in our program and inicialize the charecteristics of a class and write a behaviour of class that approach is also call as Object oriented approach

 Also i learned about Class
-Class is a used to binding two thing charecteriscs and behaviour together Class contains two thing
+Class is a used to binding two thing charecteristics and behaviour together Class contains two thing

 1. Charecteristics -> Variables